Stuntman (video game): Development

 The game was first announced by Reflections on 1 May 2001. and was fully showcased at E3 2001 a week later although no release date was planned at the time.
 It was rumoured by an Infogrames employee to an IGN reporter that an Xbox version would be planned.
 Stuntman was also shown off during Infogrames' "Gamers Day" event on 8 November 2001, and was later revealed by the company in December that it would be released within the second quarter of 2002.

 It was showcased at E3 2002 a month prior to its release in June.
 The game's soundtrack contains two songs by Overseer: "Basstrap" and "Velocity Shift".

 In April 2003, Infogrames announced a version of the game would be released for the Game Boy Advance, developed by Velez and Dubail, on a modified version of the game engine used for their V-Rally 3 port, and would be released in Europe in June.
-A North American release was soon confirmed for June as well.
+A North American release was soon confirmed for June as well, with the game finally releasing on 2002 in North America on 25 June, Europe on 6 September, and Australia on 13 September 2002.
+The Game Boy Advance version was released one year later on 24 June 2003 in North America, 4 July in Australia, and 8 August in Europe.
 In the same month, Infogrames announced that Stuntman and Test Drive would be re-released under Sony's Greatest Hits range, with Stuntman releasing in June, a year after its initial release.